-Specialized training in evaluation and grading of livestock, livestock products, and livestock production management plans.
+Specialized training in evaluation of livestock/domesticated animal production management plans.
 Maximum of 6 credits may be applied toward graduation.

 AN S 480: Animal Industry Leadership Fellows

 Prereq: A. AN S 226; permission of instructor C. AN S 225; permission of instructor